palantir/gradle-jdks-latest/README.md

 ## Background

-This primarily exists for Palantir use, to enforce consistency in JDK versions for library projects that do not publish services.
+This primarily exists for Palantir use, to enforce consistency in JDK versions for our library projects that do not publish services.

 The repo is regularly kept up to date with the latest versions of JDKs for the Java major versions Palantir cares about.